GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Delete an image from your Cloud Storage photo bucket.
 1. Check that the thumbnail version of your deleted photo is no longer in your Cloud Storage thumbnail bucket.
-1. Check that in Cloud Datastore, there is a `Notification` listed with the message `[DELETED_PHOTO_NAME] was deleted.`
+1. Check that in Datastore, there is a `Notification` listed with the message `[DELETED_PHOTO_NAME] was deleted.`
-1. Check that in Cloud Datastore, the `ThumbnailReference` for your deleted photo is no longer listed.
+1. Check that in Datastore, the `ThumbnailReference` for your deleted photo is no longer listed.
 1. View your deployed application in your web browser.
     1. Check that the new notification is listed on the home page.
 You may need